 What are delayed transfers of care?

-Delays can occur when patients are being discharged home or to a supported care facility such as a residential or nursing home, or require further, less intensive care and are awaiting transfer to a community hospital or hospice.
+A ‘delayed transfer of care’ occurs when a patient is ready to leave a hospital or similar care provider but is still occupying a bed.
+Delays can occur when patients are being discharged home or to a supported care facility, such as a residential or nursing home, or are awaiting transfer to a community hospital or hospice.

 NHS England, the body responsible for monitoring delayed transfers of care nationally, defines a patient as being ready for transfer when:

 - a clinical decision has been made that the patient is ready for transfer, and

 - a multidisciplinary team has decided that the patient is ready for transfer, and

 As soon as a patient meets these three conditions and remains in a bed, the ‘clock’ starts and they are classified as ‘a delayed transfer’.
 The definition of delayed transfers of care used by NHS England is very specific.
 For example, data on delayed transfers does not include delays in transferring a patient between different wards in the same hospital, or between different hospitals, if the patient still requires acute hospital treatment.